In this Gardener's HQ guide, we'll explore cultivating Linum plants in your garden, indoor spaces, and other settings.

 The linum genus has many members and are therefore grown as hardy annuals, half hardy perennials and hardy perennials in the garden.

-They range dramatically in size from 5 cm to 1.2 m, making them ideal for rock gardens or borders depending upon the species.
+They range dramatically in size from 5 cm to 1.2 m (2 inches to 4 feet), making them ideal for anything from rock gardens through to borders, depending upon the species.

 They have deep green foliage with tiny leaves and carry cup or funnel shaped flowers of white, blue, red or yellow.